tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/最佳实践/使用 API 创建告警策略_intl_en.md

 </tr>
 </tbody></table>
 8. If you want to trigger an event alarm, you need to configure the `EventCondition` parameter.
 Under `EventCondition`, you **only need** to enter the **`EventName`** obtained in the <a href="#preparationsteps">Preparing event list</a> step in `Rules.N.MetricName`, and you can leave other parameters empty.
-9. Enter the alarm notification template ID in `NoticeIds.N`, such as notice-qvq836vc, which can be obtained through the [DescribeAlarmNotices](https://intl.cloud.tencent.com/document/product/248/39300) API.
+9. Enter the alarm notification template ID in `NoticeIds.N`, such as notice-qvq836vc, which can be obtained through the <dx-tag-link link="https://intl.cloud.tencent.com/document/product/248/39300" tag="API">DescribeAlarmNotices</dx-tag-link>.
 10. After entering the above parameters, click **Online Call** > **Send Request**.
 The following figure shows the successful creation of the alarm policy for CVM - basic monitoring.

 11. After the creation is successful, you can view the alarm policy on the [Alarm Policy](https://console.cloud.tencent.com/monitor/alarm2/policy) page in the Cloud Monitor console.